serlo/serlo.org-legal/en/privacy/current.md

 #### Hubspot

-When you decide to make a donation to us through our donation form, we will save the data provided on Hubspot.
+When you get in contact with us, or decide to make a donation through our donation form, we will save the data provided on Hubspot.
 Hubspot is a US-based constituent relationship management service.
 The data we save comprise:

 - your contact data
 - the amount, cycle and date of your donation